-Wanyama's wonder strike and Salah's magic - best Liverpool v Spurs goals at Anfield
+Wanyama's strike, Salah's magic - best Liverpool-Spurs goals at Anfield

-Look back on some of the best goals scored at Anfield between Liverpool and Tottenham Hotspur over the past 10 years, including Victor Wanyama's wonder strike, Mohamed Salah's magic feet and a touchline run from Reds' manager Jurgen Klopp from 2018.
+Look back on some of the best goals scored in Liverpool-Tottenham games at Anfield over the past 12 years, including Victor Wanyama's wonder strike, Mohamed Salah's magic feet and a touchline run from Reds manager Jurgen Klopp from 2018.

-Watch highlights of Liverpool v Spurs and all the action from the midweek Premier League games on Match of the Day at 22:45 GMT on Wednesday on BBC One and iPlayer.
+Watch highlights of Liverpool v Spurs and all the action from Saturday's Premier League games on Match of the Day at 22:20 BST on BBC One, BBC iPlayer and the BBC Sport website & app.

 WATCH MORE: Jose in a spin - Mourinho interrupted by washing machine